vsakel/ChatBot-Summarizer/README.md

 1. Document parsing.
    - When a PDF is uploading, it is first **parsed into markdown format**.
 This structured format prepares the document for processing by the LLM.

+2. Set up the API key.
+   - To use OpenAI's models, we need to have an API key from OpenAI.
+The API key is used to authenticate our requests to OpenAI's servers.
+      - Create a .env file in the backend/app folder and add the API key:
+        `OPENAI_API_KEY=your-api-key`

 2. Declaring system and user prompts.
    - We declare a system prompt that provide some instructions to guide the model to the desired output.